Contracting orbits in Outer space: Introduction

 A fundamental technical difficulty arises from the fact that the Lipschitz distance $d_\os$ is highly asymmetric for points in the thin part of $\os$ (see \S\ref{sec:background}).
 For example: since the standard Morse lemma breaks down in the presence of boundless asymmetry, it is unclear whether strongly contracting geodesics are necessarily stable in $\os$ (that is, uniform quasigeodesics a-priori need not fellow travel strongly contracting geodesics with the same endpoints).
 To rule out such pathological behavior, much of the work in our discussion is devoted to proving that all nondegenerate $D$--strongly contracting geodesics lie in some uniform thick part of $\os$ (\Cref{cor:nondegen_implies_min} and \Cref{prop:left_thick}).
 With this key tool in hand, we are able to show (\Cref{lem:thick strong contract}) that the composition $\minpts_\gamma\circ \plproj\colon \os\to\gamma(\I)$ is a coarse retraction, meaning that points on $\gamma(\I)$ move a uniformly bounded amount.
 Combining this with the coarse Lipschitz property for $\minpts_\gamma$ (\Cref{lem:coarse_lip_projection}) then easily leads to our main result that strongly contracting geodesics in $\os$ make definite progress in $\fc$ (see \Cref{prop:strong_contract_makes_progress}).

-\paragraph{Acknowledgments.} The first named author is partially supported by NSF grant DMS-1204814.
-The second named author is partially supported by NSF grant DMS-1204592.
+\paragraph{Acknowledgments.} The authors thank the referee for several helpful comments.
+The first named author was partially supported by NSF grants DMS 1204814 and 1711089.
+The second named author was partially supported by NSF grants DMS 1400498 and 1744551.
 We also acknowledge support from NSF grants DMS 1107452, 1107263, 1107367 ``RNMS: GEometric structures And Representation varieties'' (the GEAR Network) and from the GATSBY seminar at Brown \& Yale.